May Sabai Phyu: Hazards of engaging in activism in Myanmar

 After hostilities between the Kachin Independence Organization and the Myanmar army resumed in 2012, May Sabe Phyu co-founded the Kachin Peace Network and Kachin Women Peace Network to raise awareness of the situation of internally displaced persons (IDPs).
 She advocates for inter-ethnic trust-building and women's involvement in the peace process to resolve this civil conflict.
 As the co-coordinator of both organizations, she organized the first public event to raise IDP issues in the mainstream media and has conducted media exposure trips to IDP camps.
 Following a peaceful demonstration calling for an end to civil war in Yangon, where freedom of association is still restricted, May Sabe Phyu was charged along with a co-organizer.
 Over the next 14 months, they made 120 appearances in six courts, ultimately paying 20,000 kyat (approximately US$20) fines in two courts, with charges dismissed under a presidential amnesty.

 On October 14, 2015, when she was abroad on an advocacy trip, Burmese Special Branch police arrested her husband Patrick Kum Jaa Lee at their home.
-He was sent to the country's notorious prison Insein without warrant.
-The authority accused him for mocking the country's commander-in-chief of the armed forces, Min Aung Hlaing, on Facebook.
-Unlike her, Patrick Kum Jaa Lee was a humanitarian worker who has no background of outspoken against Myanmar government and military campaigns or joining any types of activism.
+He was sent to the country's notorious prison, Insein, without a warrant.
+The authority accused him of mocking the country's commander-in-chief of the armed forces, Min Aung Hlaing, on Facebook.
+Unlike her, Patrick Kum Jaa Lee was a humanitarian worker who had no background of outspokenness against Myanmar's government and military campaigns or joining any type of activism.
 On January 22, 2016, the Court found him guilty of “online defamation” and sentenced him to six months in prison.
 It was an example of pressure and intimidation against activists who speak out against rising anti-Muslim and ultra-nationalist Buddhist movements in the country.
 As May Sabe Phyu is one of the most prominent Burmese civil society activists who have criticized the passage of four so-called "race and religion protection laws" passed by Parliament in 2015, and championed by the Buddhist monk-led Association for Protection of Race and Religion, or in Burmese, Ma Ba Tha, she and many other activists have been subject to death threats and being branded ‘traitors’ by senior monks and their supporters.
 Her work to build peace among ethnic and religious minorities requires her to speak out against injustice, but her family is paying the price.

-She has spoken at various human rights workshops in Myanmar advocating for the rights of people with disabilities and the promotion and protection of human rights.
+She has spoken at various human rights workshops in Myanmar, advocating for the rights of people with disabilities and the promotion and protection of human rights.